microsoft/promptflow/docs/how-to-guides/develop-a-tool/add-a-tool-icon.md

 ## Add tool icon with _icon_ parameter

 ### Initialize a package tool with icon
-Run the command below to initialize a package tool with icon:
+You can use [pf tool init](../../reference/pf-command-reference.md#pf-tool-init) to initialize a package tool with icon:
 ```bash
 pf tool init --package <package-name> --tool <tool-name> --set icon=<icon-path>
 ```